Anti-Oppression & Liberatory Practice

 In previous iterations of my work I have used gender-related terms that I have been told were harmful, and did not serve the intention of inclusion.

-I am Jewish, and a W/white settler.
+I am Jewish, and a W/white settler on the land colonially known as Canada.
 I have W/white privilege because I “look W/white.”
 I have gender privilege because I am cisgender and conforming (femme) in my gender expression.
-My privilege also includes socio-economic and heterosexual (because, although bisexual, I’m partnered with a man).
-In addition, I am old, small fat, bisexual, chronically ill and temporarily mobility-impaired.
+I also benefit from class, educational, language (English is my first language), heterosexual (because, although bisexual, I’m partnered with a man) and socio-economic privileges.
+In addition, I am old, small fat, bisexual and chronically ill.

 Next, I learned a lesson about centring W/whiteness and myself:

 Didi Delgado said anti-racism work is not about the individual.